 The group worked across a series of creative Zoom workshops exploring ways of using photography to engage with archive materials and themes explored.
 The project has been facilitated by artist Eva Louisa Jonas and Ricardo Reverón Blanco of Photoworks with guest arts & heritage professionals, including E.J Scott curator of Museum of Transology and Jamie Brett from Youth Club Archive.

-See the online exhibition ----> here
+See the online exhibition ----> here.

 Queer History Now members, Liam, Eva (facilitator), Janet, Ellie, and Adrian meeting to discuss ideas